TheGarner/airport-khf-kenyonhallfarm/README.md

 # airport-khf-kenyonhallfarm

-Kenyon Hall Farm is an unlicensed airstrip located near Warrington and Newton-Le-Willows.
+Kenyon Hall Farm is an unlicensed airstrip located near Warrington and Newton-Le-Willows (United Kingdom).
 This download will allow the airfield to be selectable on the map.
 It includes runway markings, parking, and a few static objects.

 Use the code KHF to be able to locate the airport on the Microsoft Flight Simulator map.